On This Day in History: September 13

 - South Africa grants independence to the "homeland" of Venda (not recognised outside South Africa).

-- State police and National Guardsmen storm New York's Attica Prison to quell a prison revolt.
+- State police and National Guardsmen storm New York's Attica Prison to quell a prison revolt, which claimed 43 lives.

-- Chairman Mao Zedong's second in command and successor Marshal Lin Biao flees the People's Republic of China after the failure of an alleged coup.
+- Chairman Mao Zedong's second in command and successor Marshal Lin Biao flees China after the failure of an alleged coup.
 His plane crashes in Mongolia, killing all aboard.

 - Cold War: Albania leaves the Warsaw Pact.